 Individuals of a BAME background have been under-represented in the technology industry for too long and we need to be reminded that there are plenty of opportunities for success for everybody within the industry.
 There are individuals of a BAME background that have been recognised for their hard work in the tech sector and we share those.

-Earlier this year, Theresa May pledged to address the gender pay gap and with a few businesses already drip feeding us their statistics, the public’s attention has now turned to the ethnic minority pay gap.
+Statistics have shown that ethnic minorities in the UK are paid around 10% less than white workers.
+In recent years with a few businesses drip-feeding us their statistics, the public’s attention has turned to the ethnic minority pay gap.

 We share how some of the most successful tech companies in the world have managed to achieve diversity in tech.
 Companies such as Cisco, Microsoft and Facebook share their very different ways of creating an equal workforce.